 In early 2012, the City of Hickory recognized that a plan was necessary to economically revitalize the City.
 The strategy led to the creation of four major projects: Riverwalk, Class A advanced manufacturing park called Trivium Corporate Center, City Walk, and Streetscapes and Gateways.
 It was apparent that a substantial amount of money would be necessary to fund such an undertaking, which resulted in a $40 million bond referendum that allowed Hickory voters to choose how to move forward.
 One bond order was for $25 million to cover the costs associated with street and sidewalk improvements, including enhanced streetscapes and pedestrian access.
 A second bond order was for $15 million and was designated for economic development related costs, which encompasses a broad range of public infrastructure intended to enrich the local economy.
 In November 2014, the citizens voted in support of both.
-Since then, the City has leveraged the $40 million bond referendum to secure an additional $50 million in grant funding for complementary projects that will expand and enhance the urban trail system known as the Hickory Trail.
-All bond and bond-related projects are either under design or under construction.
+Since then, the City has leveraged the $40 million bond referendum to secure an additional $58 million in grant funding for complementary projects that will expand and enhance the urban trail system known as the Hickory Trail.
+All bond and bond-related projects are either completed, under design, or under construction.

 - American Fuji Seal

 Gateways mark major entrances to the city and encourage visitors to stop and explore the community.

 Downtown Hickory received a makeover in 2019.
 Modern aesthetics include:

 - A distinguished promenade along Union Square storefronts

 - Additional seating areas called garden rooms or parklets

 - Cannon Hill